Pope-Waverley: History

-The company was originally formed as the Indiana Bicycle Company in 1898 changing to the American Bicycle Company in 1900.
-In 1901 it became the International Motor Car Company before joining the Pope group as the Waverley Department of Pope Motor Car Company in 1904.
+The company was originally formed as the Indiana Bicycle Company in 1898, changing to the American Bicycle Company in 1900.
+In 1901, it became the International Motor Car Company, before joining the Pope group as the Waverley Department of Pope Motor Car Company in 1904.
 Originally a small runabout, the Waverley grew to include 4 seats by 1902.
 When the Pope empire was foundering in 1908, Indianapolis businessmen rescued the Pope-Waverley and established a new Waverley Company to continue production.
 From 1912, the Waverley had a hood to resemble a gasoline car.
 This was called the Sheltered Roaster but it later became the Model 90.
 Front Drive and Rear Drive model designations were used based on the drivers seating position.

 Waverley Company ceased production in 1916.

-Pope-Waverley Models
+Models

-The 1904 Pope-Waverley Chelsea was a runabout model.
+The 1904 Pope-Waverley Chelsea was a runabout model with the internal model designation 26.
 It could seat 2 passengers and sold for US$1100.
 The single electric motor was situated at the rear of the car, and produced 3 hp.
-The car used 30 batteries.
+The car used 24 battery cells, affording 48 volts.
+The wheelbase was 2032 mm.
+Speeds between 5 and 15 miles per hour could be regulated.